dietrichm/dotfiles/README.md

  * Execute `config-install.sh`.
  * Opening Neovim for the first time will install _vim-plug_ and all plugins.
  * In Tmux, execute `prefix` + <kbd>I</kbd>.

+### Themes

+Multiple themes are supported by installing specific config file variants for the desired theme.
+This way colours are configured for kitty, zsh, Tmux, Neovim and FZF.

+These files are installed through the `config-install.sh` script.
+Pass the theme name as first argument to the script to install a specific one.

+The following themes are available:

+* `base16-bright`

 ### Updating